Mitigating Suboptimality of Deterministic Policy Gradients in Complex Q-functions: Experiment Details

 \subsection{Aggregated Results: Performance Profiles}

-To rigorously validate the aggregate efficacy of our approach, we adopt the robust evaluation methodology proposed by \citet{agarwal2021deep}.
-By incorporating their suggested performance profiles, we conduct a comprehensive comparison between our method and baseline approaches, providing a thorough understanding of the statistical uncertainties inherent in our results. \myfig{fig:rliable-main} shows the performance profiles across all tasks.
-The x-axis represents normalized scores, calculated using \textit{min-max scaling} based on the initial performance of untrained agents aggregated across random seeds (i.e., \textit{Min}) and the final performance from \myfig{fig:baseline_results} (i.e., \textit{Max}).
-The results show that our method consistently outperforms the baselines across various random seeds and environments.
-Our performance curve remains at the top as the x-axis progresses, while the baseline curves decline earlier.
-This highlights the reliability of SAVO over different environments and 10 seeds.
+\cite{agarwal2021deep} proposed a robust means to rigorously validate the efficacy of our approach.
+Through the incorporation of the suggested performance profile, we have conducted a more thorough comparison of our approach against baselines, resulting in a comprehensive understanding of the inherent statistical uncertainty in our results.
+In Figure \ref{fig:rliable-main}, the x-axis illustrates normalized scores across all tasks, employing \textit{min-max scaling} to normalize scores based on the initial performance of untrained agents aggregated across random seeds (i.e., \textit{Min}) and the final performance presented in Figure \ref{fig:baseline_results} (i.e., \textit{Max}).

+Figure \ref{fig:rliable-main} reveals the consistent high performance of our method across various random seeds, with its curve consistently ranking at the top of the x-axis changes, while baseline curves exhibit earlier declines compared to our approach.
+This visual evidence substantiates the robustness and reliability of our method across different experimental conditions.